CabralAndrey/NSGAII3DHPSC/README.md

 this project is in constant development for improvements in execution and results.

 This project was used as a theme for my master's degree.

 For explanations about the algorithm and movement of the protein in the truss please read chapter 3 of the dissertation.

 This project use Creative Commons Attribution 4.0 for license.

+A code for a developing version of SPEA II is available for evaluation and testing, but it still proves to be computationally infeasible.